bjornregnell/scala3.g8/README.md

 ## Usage

 ### In terminal...
-In a new, empty folder just type:
+...just type:
 ```
 sbt new bjornregnell/scala3.g8
 ```
-After output shows "Template applied", start `sbt` and `run`
+When prompted type a project name.
+When "Template applied", navigate to the new folder, start `sbt` and `run`

 ### In [VS Code](https://code.visualstudio.com/download) with [Scala (Metals)](https://scalameta.org/metals/docs/editors/vscode.html#installation) do this ...